 HOW LONG WILL IT TAKE?

-I’m currently documenting around 30 lifeboat stations per year.
+I’m managing to document around 30 lifeboat stations per year.

 238 divided by 30 = 7.9 years